 The philosophical bases from which the instruction, mentorship, and applied learning within the Program in Counselor Education are derived reflects a combination of pragmatism, social constructivism, and phenomenology.
 The philosophical framework of the program embraces preventive, developmental, and remedial efforts as meaningful responses by counselors to the human conditions of their clients.
 A variety of applied approaches to the process of change is examined and encouraged within a framework of practical and realistic expectations for the process of change.
 However, the basic commitment to facilitating optimum development of individuals, families, and communities throughout their life-spans permeates the efforts of students and faculty alike.

 We are pleased that you are interested in the Program in Counselor Education at The University of Alabama.
-The following video, offered by Dr. Allen Wilcoxon, speaks about the history and opportunities in Counselor Education.
+The following information, offered by Dr. Joy Burnham, speaks about the history and opportunities in Counselor Education.
 Please click here.

 Accreditation is important for you despite the fact that it may appear relatively unimportant at the earliest phase of your preparation.
 Accreditation means that the accredited programs are recognized nationally as having met standards of the counseling profession.
 All the programs in the Program in Counselor Education are accredited.
 Specifically, the master’s degrees in Clinical Mental Health Counseling and School Counseling as well as the doctoral degree in Counselor Education are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) and the master’s degree in Rehabilitation Counseling is accredited by the Commission on Rehabilitation Education (CORE).
 All graduate degrees affiliated with training in School Counseling are certified by the State Department of Education (SDE) for the State of Alabama.
 The School Counseling program is also accredited by the National Council on the Accreditation of Teacher Education (NCATE).
 In addition, our counselor education program is a recognized member of International Registry of Counselor Education Programs through promoting the ongoing development and recognition of the counseling profession worldwide.